AlmuHS/GNUMach_SMP/README.md

 - Refactorized `cpu_number()` with a more efficient implementation
 - Added interrupt stack to cpus
 - Registered cpus in the system using `cpu_up()`
+- Improve memory reserve to cpu stack, using Mach style (similar to interrupt stack)

 ## Current status